 The CITES permit

 Once the CITES export permit is received, it is scanned and emailed to the purchaser.
 At that time the purchaser has to apply for a CITES import permit.
 Not all countries, however, require a CITES import permit.
 Canada, for example, does not require a CITES import permit.
 To find out your country’s requirements, go to www.cites.org.
-Please ask your country’s officials 1) If Savannah cats are allowed into your country and if there are any generation restrictions 2) If Savannahs require a CITES import permit.
+Please ask your country’s officials 1) If Savannah cat USA is allowed into your country and if there are any generation restrictions 2) If Savannahs require a CITES import permit.
 It generally only takes a couple of weeks to receive the CITES import permit.

 Each country differs in regulation.
 Some allow kittens under 12 weeks of age into the country without a rabies vaccination.
 Some demand rabies vaccination regardless of age.
 Others require kittens not receive the vaccination until 12 weeks of age or older.
 Moreover, some countries admit kittens the day after receiving the vaccination while most necessitate a kitten not travel until 21 to 28 days after the vaccination is given.